We’ll start by defining a server-side route for our future voice client to target.

 Create the route

-Make a new directory in your app folder called api:
+Make a new directory in your app folder called api, and within that a folder called connect:

 Create a new file in this directory called route.ts: